Learn more about each of our team members and perhaps a fun fact or two by clicking on each photo!

 President & CEO

 Ted and wife Rita, a long-time Pharmacist, took over ownership and operations of Health Research of Hampton Roads in April 2013.
 Ted studied at Randolph Macon College before finding success in his entrepreneurial dreams.
 His vast business experience has given him the tools to grow HRHR and surround himself with talented professionals.
-Ted loves being on the water and spending time with his family, including the apple of his eye, grandson Cameron.
+Ted loves being on the water and spending time with his family, including the apples of his eye, grandson Cameron and granddaughter Madelyn.

 Catherine Q. Gular, PharmD